mogui/MDWamp/README.md

 ## API

-MDWamp is made of a main class `MDWamp` that does all the work it makes connection to the server and expose methods to publish an receive events to and from a topic, and to call Rempte Procedure.
+MDWamp is made of a main class `MDWamp` that does all the work, it makes connection to the server and expose methods to publish an receive events to and from a topic, and to call Rempte Procedure.

+To instantiate it you must specify a transport (since WAMP can support different transports) in accord to the server you're connecting to.
+Now WebSocket is the only supported transport (raw socket is on the way).
+Note that the object `MDWamp` must be a retained property or ARC will get rid of it ahead of time.

 You start a connection initing an MDWamp object, and by setting some features like auto reconnect:

-	// if you want debug log set this to YES, default is NO [MDWamp setDebug:YES];
+	// You can specify a particular protocol version to use like kMDWampVersion2JSON, kMDWampVersion2Msgpack or use default MDWampTransportWebSocket *websocket = [[MDWampTransportWebSocket alloc] initWithServer:[NSURL URLWithString:@"ws://localhost:8080/ws"] protocolVersions:@[kMDWampVersion2]];

-	MDWamp *wamp = [[MDWamp alloc] initWithUrl:@"ws://localhost:9000" delegate:self];
+    _wamp = [[MDWamp alloc] initWithTransport:websocket realm:@"realm1" delegate:self];

-	// set if MDWAMP should automatically try to reconnect after a network fail default YES [wamp setShouldAutoreconnect:YES];

-	// set number of times it tries to autoreconnect after a fail [wamp setAutoreconnectMaxRetries:2];

-	// set seconds between each reconnection try
-	[wamp setAutoreconnectDelay:5];

 when your done and you want to fire the connection: